-&lt;sup>45 "Legal Education in Pakistan: The Domination of Practitioners and the "Critically Endangered" Academic; Osama Siddiqui; Journal of Legal Education, Volume 63, Number 3 (February 2014); page 509 incorporate any modern teaching styles or focus on development of practical skills.
+&lt;sup>45 "Legal Education in Pakistan: The Domination of Practitioners and the "Critically Endangered" Academic; Osama Siddiqui; Journal of Legal Education, Volume 63, Number 3 (February 2014); page 509

 The HEC has approved curricula for the 5 year LLB program in the Curriculum; however, it has not been revised since it was approved over five (5) years ago.
 This curriculum for the 5 year LLB program does include courses for improving practical lawyering skills of law students, such as courses with case studies and research components to them.
 However, there are no requirements to have in place dedicated tech resources to support and compliment the courses taught, or any criteria for the minimum skills that should be provided to the law students, or a methodology or requirement to ensure their monitoring and evaluation by the PBC.